 - venlafaxine (Effexor)

-Bladder dysfunction occurs in at least 80 percent of people with MS. It may include frequent urination, incontinence, hesitancy in starting urination, or frequent nocturia (nighttime urination).
-Bladder dysfunction is usually readily managed.
+Bladder dysfunction is a common complication of MS. It may include frequent urination, incontinence, hesitancy in starting urination, or frequent nocturia (nighttime urination).
 Drugs to treat this symptom include:

 - darifenacin (Enablex)

 - prazosin (Minipress)

 - tolterodine (Detrol)

 For erectile dysfunction